Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ### Mode 2

-This switch (<num>5</num>) is used to set Combat-Tree Mode 2 either in ACTIVE, PASSIVE or OFF types.
+This switch (<num>5</num>) is used to set Combat-Tree Mode 2 to either ACTIVE, PASSIVE or OFF types.

 ### Mode 3

-This switch (<num>5</num>) is used to set Combat-Tree Mode 3 either in ACTIVE, PASSIVE or OFF types.
+This switch (<num>5</num>) is used to set Combat-Tree Mode 3 to either ACTIVE, PASSIVE or OFF types.

 ### Mode 4